Baltimore and Ohio Railroad: Ohio River

 The railroad reached the Ohio River in 1852, 24 years after the project started.
 From the railroad's founding, one of its primary goals was to link the East Coast transportation hub of Baltimore across the Ohio River to Midwestern states.
 By crossing the Appalachian Mountains, a technical challenge, the railroad would link the new and booming territories of what at the time was the West, including Ohio, Indiana, and Kentucky, with the east coast rail and boat network, from Maryland northward.
 There was no rail link between Maryland and Virginia until the B&O opened the Harpers Ferry bridge in 1839.

 Beginning in 1825, the Erie Canal provided an animal-powered water facility, connecting New York City with Ohio via Lake Erie.
 It took ten days to travel downstream from Buffalo, New York, to New York City.
 The Cumberland Road, later the beginning of the federally financed National Road, provided a road link for animal-powered transport between Cumberland, Maryland, on the Potomac River and Wheeling, Virginia, in present-day West Virginia, on the Ohio River, when it was completed in 1837.
 It was the second paved road in the country.
 However, the 1831 DeWitt Clinton locomotive, running between Albany and Schenectady, New York, demonstrated speeds of 25 mph, dramatically decreasing the cost of transportation and announcing the coming end of the canal and turnpike (road) systems, many of which were never completed since they were or would soon be obsolete.

 In New York, political support for the Erie Canal detracted from the prospect of building a railroad to replace it, whose full length did not open until 1844.
-Mountains in Pennsylvania made construction in the western part of the state expensive and technically challenging, and the Pennsylvania Railroad, linking Pittsburgh and Philadelphia, did not open its full length until 1852, and there was no rail link west from Pittsburgh to Ohio for several more years.
+Mountains in Pennsylvania made construction in the western part of the state expensive and technically challenging; the Pennsylvania Railroad, linking Pittsburgh and Philadelphia, did not open its full length until 1852, and there was no rail link west from Pittsburgh to Ohio for several more years.

 The fast-growing port city of Baltimore, Maryland, faced economic stagnation unless it opened a route to the Western states.
-On February 27, 1827, twenty-five merchants and bankers studied the best means of restoring "that portion of the Western trade which has recently been diverted from it by the introduction of steam navigation."
+On February 27, 1827, twenty-five merchants and bankers studied the best means of restoring "that portion of the Western trade which has recently been diverted from it by the introduction of steam navigation".
 Their answer was to build a railroad: one of the first commercial lines in the world.

 Their plans worked well, despite many political problems from canal backers and other railroads.
 Only the Pennsylvania Railroad was allowed to build in its namesake state, requiring the B&O to skirt around a corner of the state, even though the Pennsylvania Railroad didn't even operate in that area of Pennsylvania.